oracle-livelabs/security/accessgovernance-access-controls/mark-identities/mark-identities.md

-# Mark the Identites
+# Mark the Identities for Access Governance

 ## Introduction

 Access Governance Administrators (Pamela Green) will activate the identities.

 * Persona: Access Governance Administrator

 *Estimated Time*: 15 minutes

 Watch the video below for a quick walk-through of the lab.
 [Oracle Video Hub video with no sizing](videohub:1_ml4wxlqu)